Shogo Ogawa

 Shogo Ogawa (小川 翔悟, Ogawa Shōgo) is a Japanese badminton player.
-He hails from Miyazaki Prefecture and is a member of the current Japan national team.
-He joined the JTEKT Stingers badminton team on 1 April 2023.
+Born in Miyazaki Prefecture, he plays for the JTEKT Stingers and is a former member of the Japanese national team.
 Ogawa won his first BWF World Tour title at the Vietnam Open.

 Early career

 Ogawa began playing badminton at the age of nine with the Miyazaki Bad Kids club.
-He attended Ikime Minami Junior High School and Nissen Gakuen High School, before enrolling in the Faculty of Economics at Hosei University.
+He attended Ikime Minami Junior High School and Nissho Gakuen High School, before enrolling in the Faculty of Economics at Hosei University.

 While at university, Ogawa and his partner Daisuke Sano placed third in men's doubles at the 2021 All Japan Student Championship (Inter-Collegiate).
 The following year, he won the 2022 All Japan Student Mixed Doubles Championship with Miori Miya.
 Ogawa captained the university's men's badminton team.
-In recognition of his contributions, Ogawa received the 2022 Hosei University Supporter's Association Award.
+He received the 2022 Hosei University Supporter's Association Award.

 Career

 After joining the JTEKT Stingers badminton team on 1 April 2023, Ogawa competed at the Mauritius International, where he won the men's doubles title with partner Daisuke Sano and finished as the runner-up in men's singles.